GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 1. Click into the pool (default-pool) -> Security.
 Select the custom service account you created earlier.
 ![Custom Service Account 3](./images/custom-sa-cluster-3.png)
 1. Click `Create` to create your cluster with your custom SA!
+1. **After this cluster is created, connect to this cluster and add cluster-admin role binding to this custom SA**.
+Please run the following command to grand your service account with cluster-admin role where NAMESPACE's value by default is `default` and SERVICE_ACCOUNT is your custom SA:

+    `kubectl create clusterrolebinding "${NAMESPACE}-${SERVICE_ACCOUNT}-rb" --clusterrole=cluster-admin --serviceaccount="${NAMESPACE}:${SERVICE_ACCOUNT}"`
 ### Create a GKE Cluster Through CLI

   * You can create a cluster with the scope through the [gcloud command-line tool](https://cloud.google.com/sdk/gcloud).
 You can run this command in the Cloud Shell to create a cluster with the **basic** requirements: